krishnan472003/processwise-cpu-and-memory-metrics/README.md

 Install and configure Pushgateway: Follow the instructions in the official Prometheus Pushgateway documentation (https://www.devopsschool.com/blog/prometheus-pushgateway-installation-configuration-and-using-tutorials/) to install and configure the Pushgateway on your system.

-Push metrics to the Pushgateway: To push CPU and memory usage metrics to the Pushgateway, you can use the following example code snippets in NodeJS().
+Push metrics to the Pushgateway: To push CPU and memory usage metrics to the Pushgateway, you can use the following example code snippets in NodeJS.
 Make sure you have the child_process,fs,express, pidusage, prom-client, axios library installed

 ### NodeJS: